CSCfi/csc-env-eff/_hands-on/installing/installing_hands-on_mcl.md

 ---
+topic: installing
-title: Installing a simple C code from source
+title: Tutorial - Installing a simple C code from source
 ---

 # Installing a simple C code from source